botelho-sousa/azure-databases-docs/articles/postgresql/migrate/migration-service/best-practices-migration-service-postgresql.md

 ## Migration timeline

 Each migration has a maximum lifetime of seven days (168 hours) after it starts, and it times out after seven days.
 You can complete your migration and application cutover after the data validation and all checks are complete to avoid the migration from timing out.
-In online migrations, after the initial base copy is complete, the cutover window lasts three days (72 hours) before timing out.
+In online migrations, after the initial base copy is complete, the cutover window lasts three days (72 hours) before timing out and being rolled back, delting the migrated data on the destination.
 In offline migrations, the applications should stop writing to the database to prevent data loss.
 Similarly, for online migration, keep traffic low throughout the migration.

 Most nonproduction servers (dev, UAT, test, and staging) are migrated by using offline migrations.
 Because these servers have less data than the production servers, the migration is fast.
 For production server migration, you need to know the time it would take to complete the migration to plan for it in advance.